ctwayen/DSC180A_Replication_Task-/README.md

 # DSC180A_Replication_Task-

+### Project
+Running LPA_GCN, GCN, and GraphSage on graph data.
+Notice that GCN is run through LPA_GCN by setting lambda to 0.

 run.py
     --params:
         model: the model chose to run.
-Now only support graph (GNN) and (LPA_GCN)。 Default is GNN image_path：The path of the image of drawing the input graph.
+Now only support graph (GNN) and (LPA_GCN) Default is GCN image_path：The path of the image of drawing the input graph.
 If None, will not store a image.
         dataset: the dataset.
 Now only support cora
         cora_path: the path for cora dataset.
 Default is the relative path '/data/'